Allergies: What You Need to Know

 Allergies can be passed down through our genes from our parents.
 If a parent has a certain allergy, this can substantially increase the risk for their son or daughter to have that same allergy.
 People who have asthma are also at a greater risk of developing a food allergy.
 Children who are born by cesarean section, introduced to certain foods late, or given antibiotics during their first year are also more likely to develop some sort of allergy.

-Eliminating Food from your Diet
+Eliminating Food from Your Diet

 It’s one thing if you have a peanut allergy and can simply remove peanuts from your diet, but if you’re allergic to a food that’s an important part of your diet (like milk and protein), you’ll want to speak with a dietitian.
 You’ll need to find another food source or supplement to get the important nutrients that your body needs.

 Not only are some people allergic when eating particular foods, but even touching or breathing it can cause a reaction to take place.
-That’s why it’s so important that people with food allergies pay close attention to food products, and even adhesives that may have traces of the allergen.
+That’s why it’s so important that people with food allergies pay close attention to food products and even adhesives that may have traces of the allergen.

 Treating Allergies

 Unfortunately, there is no cure for allergies, but you can manage the symptoms.
 For starters, it’s important to avoid the allergen, if possible.
-If it’s your child that has a food allergy, it’s also important to instruct the care provider for them as well.
+If it’s your child who has a food allergy, it’s also important to instruct the care provider for them as well.

 Nasal spray and eye drops can also help calm the symptoms of some allergies.
-Most of the remedies can be found at your local drug store, even without a prescription.
+Most of the remedies can be found at your local drugstore, even without a prescription.
 For more serious cases that are unrelated to food allergies, allergy shots (immunotherapy) can also be helpful.

 Medication for Mild to Severe Symptoms

-Epinephrine (adrenaline) is for people that may experience a severe food allergy.
+Epinephrine (adrenaline) is for people who may experience a severe food allergy.
 It works to keep the blood pressure up while keeping your airways open.
 People who have food allergies should always keep an auto-injector of epinephrine with them.

 Antihistamines come in a number of different forms, including a liquid, gel, or tablet form.
 (Benadryl) An antihistamine is a chemical that blocks the symptoms of several types of allergies.
-It works best on patients who have mild to moderate allergies.
+It works best for patients who have mild to moderate allergies.
 Children’s Benadryl

 Final Word